10 Best Things to do in Sequoia National Park in One Day

 Check out General Sherman Tree:

+This the most famous tree in Sequoia National Park (and possibly anywhere) for obvious reasons.
+General Sherman is also bigger than the General Grant tree further north in the park (275 feet).
 If you have been exploring the things on this list, then you would have seen dozens of different Sequoia trees so far, and if you thought those trees were huge, then I promise you that the size of General Sherman tree will shock you.

 The parking lot to explore this tree is right off the road and you will see the signs for it.
 The parking lot isn’t large either and might fit 10 cars, but there is a bathroom nearby, and then a short walk around a bunch of Sequoia trees, and the biggest one in that section of the park is General Sherman.
 There is also a connecting trail there to see other areas of the park, but I’d only check them out if you have time and skills to not get lost in the woods.